nsmith8398/nsmith8398.github.io/index.md

 * **Organization:** Deductive structure, moving from the central hub down to specific protocols and sensors.

 ## Tips for Using this Guide
-* Use the navigation links below to jump to specific architectural layers.
+* Use the navigation links below to jump to specific pages.
 * The linked resources focus on system configuration and code, rather than basic consumer tutorials.
 Look for hardware compatibility lists and YAML examples.

 ---